To Talk About Xamarin, We Need to Talk About .NET .NET is a developer platform

 As it happens with most tech-related positions, it’s fairly challenging to find good .NET Core developers.
 The main reason is that there aren’t that many great .NET engineers to begin with.
 That’s attributable to the language’s rather young age, the general scarcity of software developers, and .NET Core’s steep learning curve.

 That’s not all.
-When looking for good .NET Core developers, you’ll need to look for candidates who also have experience with .NET’s extended family of products, an expanded toolkit that includes:
+When looking for a great .NET development company or developers, you’ll need to look for candidates who also have experience with .NET’s extended family of products, an expanded toolkit that includes:

 This means you should be looking for developers with a larger skill set who can take advantage of everything .NET Core has to offer.
 Finally, there’s always the added challenge of having to look for developers who have the required soft skills to work on modern software development projects, including communication, collaboration, curiosity, self-improvement, and creativity.